Chicken Thighs with Mushrooms

 - Saute the onions for a couple of minutes, then add the mushrooms and saute them about 5 minutes more, or until the liquid has all evaporated.

 - Mix in the ground rosemary (affiliate link) or finely minced fresh rosemary and layer the vegetables over the chicken.

 - Roast at 350F/180C for 35-45 minutes, or until chicken and vegetables are done and your house smells like rosemary!

 - Serve hot, with fresh parsley sprinkled over if desired.

 Make it a Low-Carb Meal:

-This would taste great with Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese, The Best Easy Cauliflower Rice, or Low-Carb Twice Baked Cauliflower!
+The Chicken Thighs with Mushrooms would be amazing served with Air Fryer Turnip Fries, Garlicky Green Beans Stir Fry, Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese, The Best Easy Cauliflower Rice, or Twice Baked Cauliflower!